DXHeroes/knowledge-base-content/practices/scrum.md

 # Scrum

+## TL;DR

+Scrum is a framework that enables the team members to work together.
+It is a set of meetings, tools, and roles that helps the team manage the work.
+Scrum is simple to understand and difficult to master.

 ## What Is Scrum

 Scrum is a framework focused on a productive and creative delivery of complex products with an emphasis on the highest possible value.

-Besides, for example, Kanban or Extreme programming (XP), it is the most popular agile methodology used since the early 1990s.
+Scrum became a very popular agile methodology in the early 1990s together with [Kanban](/practices/kanban) or Extreme programming (XP).
 Co-creators Jeff Sutherland and Ken Schwaber have defined a brief document [The Scrum Guide](https://www.scrumguides.org/scrum-guide.html).
 The Guide explains the Scrum within a definition which consists of Scrum's roles, events, artifacts and detailed rules that connects them together:

 1. **Roles**
    The Scrum Team consists of just three roles: Product Owner, Scrum Master and the Team.